nymtech/dev-portal/src/tutorials/simple-service-provider.md

     <img src="../images/tutorial_image_2.png"/>

-### Connecting the Nym Websocket Client
+### Connecting the nym-client

 This far into the tutorial, we should have functioning __User Client__ to make the initial websocket connection that we're looking for.
-To connect our Nym Websocket client, go to [releases page](https://github.com/nymtech/nym/releases) to download the latest binaries release of the `nym-client`.
+To connect our __nym-client__, go to [releases page](https://github.com/nymtech/nym/releases) to download the latest binaries release of the `nym-client`.
 Alternatively, download [here](https://nymtech.net/docs/stable/run-nym-nodes/build-nym/) and follow instructions to build the binaries from the monorepo.
 Once the `nym-client` latest binaries has been downloaded, we can begin connecting and executing of our websocket functionality.

 1. Open a new terminal window, and `path/to/the/release` folder, and run the following to initialize your first `nym-client`: